domonda/api/README.md

 File uploads are not using GraphQL, but Multipart MIME HTTP POST requests to the following URL:
 `https://app.domonda.com/api/public/upload`

+Note that currently all document processing is done synchronously.
+OCR and PDF processing may take up to 5 seconds per page, so adjust timeouts accordingly.

 To identify the category of the uploaded document, either the form filed `documentCategory` must be provided or alternatively the form field `documentType` with the additional fields `bookingType` and `bookingCategory` if their value for the category is non null.